apache/couchdb/share/doc/src/api/database/compact.rst

 =====================

 .. http:post:: /{db}/_view_cleanup
+  :synopsis: Removes view files that are not used by any design document

   Removes view index files that are no longer required by CouchDB as a result of changed views within design documents.
 As the view filename is based on